mia-platform/documentation/docs/console/console-extensibility/activation.md

 With the following example, you can activate the Backoffice extension as done [above](#activate-backoffice-extension-example) applying overrides to change the label of the menu group and the icon of the extension route.

 :::warning
-Be careful to not activate the same extension multiple times on the same context if the extension has already been activated with the example above, so remember to change the project id on which to activate the extension again or delete the previous activation (see [here](#deactivate-an-extension)).
+Be careful to avoid activating the same extension multiple times within the same context if it has already been activated using the example provided above.
+Therefore, be sure to either change the project id on which you want to activate the extension, or delete the previous activation before proceeding (see [here](#deactivate-an-extension)).
 :::

 **Path Params**